-A room that is perfectly clean can still look terribly busy and cluttered.
-It is paradoxically easier to stage an infant’s or young toddler’s bedroom, because the toys are fairly large and fewer in number.
+A spotless room can still look terribly busy and cluttered.
+It is paradoxically easier to stage an infant's or young toddler's bedroom because the toys are fairly large and fewer in number.
 Toys with small pieces or dozens of stuffed animals could really be an eyesore to an interested buyer.
 Invest in opaque bins and chests to keep toys.
-Use smaller, labeled bins and containers for small toys like Legos.
+Use smaller, labelled bins and containers for small toys like Legos.
 A single set of cubbies or shelves with matching bins on a wall will look better than an overstuffed closet or a pile of boxes stacked in the corner.

 Limit Toy Overflow

 Your overall goal for home staging is to make each room look cohesive and complete.
-If there are children’s toys and equipment scattered in various rooms of the home, it will send a strong message that the kids’ bedrooms are too small to hold their stuff.
+If children's toys and equipment are scattered in various rooms of the home, it will send a strong message that the kids' bedrooms are too small to hold their stuff.
 Toy overflow also distracts from buyers imagining how they would use the space if they bought the home.
-When you must have equipment for babies or small children in the living room, confine it to a small number of things that can be easily replaced in the bedrooms or removed for storage during a showing.
-This will keep the space easier for your daily function, and make preparing to sell much simpler.
+When you must-have equipment for babies or small children in the living room, confine it to a small number of things that can be easily replaced in the bedrooms or removed for storage during a showing.
+This will keep the space easier for your daily function and make preparing to sell much simpler.

 Select an Appropriate Color Palette

 The way you design the room depends largely on your target audience.
-If you believe that the typical buyer for your home does not have children, you may want to choose colors for walls and furniture that are more muted, and in line with 2017 neutral color trends.
+If you believe that the typical buyer for your home does not have children, you may want to choose colours for walls and furniture that are more muted and in line with 2017 neutral colour trends.
 However, when buyers are coming to see a home ideal for families, you may have a little wiggle room.
 Opt for a lively green or another natural hue, but be wary of making the theme too trendy or niche-specific.
-Classic but generic themes like sports, fairy tales or famous children’s book characters tend to do well without alienating anyone.
+Classic but generic themes like sports, fairy tales, or famous children's book characters do well without alienating anyone.

 Take Advantage of Natural Lighting

-Staging kid’s rooms is about much more than furniture placement and making cosmetic repairs, as ample natural lighting is also a key ingredient that will appeal to buyers.
-The benefits of natural lighting such as getting better sleep, incidents of higher productivity and substantial mood improvements are well documented, making natural light particularly important for children.
+Staging kid's rooms are about much more than furniture placement and making cosmetic repairs, as ample natural lighting is also a key ingredient that will appeal to buyers.
+Natural lighting benefits such as getting better sleep, higher productivity incidents, and substantial mood improvements are well documented, making natural light significant for children.

-Beyond the physical and emotional benefits of natural light, kid’s rooms will look far more appealing and inviting to potential buyers.
+Beyond the physical and emotional benefits of natural light, kid's rooms will look far more appealing and inviting to potential buyers.
 Open up any window treatments such as blinds or curtains and let the light in when showing the home.
-If for some reason the room lacks windows, there are artificial lights that can mimic natural lighting for the purpose of showings.
+If the room lacks windows, there are artificial lights that can mimic natural lighting for showings.
 Consider adding these specialty bulbs in ceiling lights and other types of lamps in the room.